KaedonPense/Software-Engineering-15/README.md

 Run Build.bat to compile and launch the program

 For Database Files:
-Unzip Database.zip and add files/folders to same place as PlayerEntryScreen.java
+Make sure to Unzip META-INF.zip and org.zip